ptoche/piketty/lectures/Chapter 01/index.md

 - The total Asian population is about 4 billion.
 - China has a population of 1.4 billion, India 1.3B, Indonesia 255 million, Pakistan 190M, Bangladesh 160M, Russia 150M, Japan 130M, Philippines 100M, Vietnam 90M, Thailand 65M, Burma 50M, South Korea 50M.
-- Japan's annual per capita output is equal to that of the wealthiest European countries, but its population is so small by Asian standards that it has little influence on the continental average, which is a little below the world average.
+- Japan's annual per capita output is equal to that of the wealthiest countries, but its population is too small to have much influence on the continental average, which is a little below the world average.
-- China is not far below the world average with a per capita output of 8,000 euros per year.
+- China's annual per capita GDP is 8,000 euros &mdash; below the world average.
 - The Indian sub-continent is poorer still, but India is growing fast.

 ---